 Importance of Parent-Teacher Communication

-Once a child gets old enough to attend school, a parent's role may change, but it doesn't stop!
-Because they've been their child's teacher since day one, a parent can provide valuable insight to teachers who haven't spent as much time with their child.
+A parent knows their child better than anyone and can provide valuable insight to teachers who are just getting to know them.
 Parents can play a crucial role in helping teachers understand how a child thinks, what their strengths are and where they may encounter roadblocks.
-That's why it's impossible to overstate the importance of parent-teacher communication.

 Constant communication helps parents and teachers become more invested in the things that matter most to their children.
 Parents and teachers should celebrate students' successes in learning challenging material or overcoming obstacles.
 When adults encourage children, they can take more pride in their accomplishments.
 And, when children receive frequent praise at home and school, it reinforces their confidence in their abilities moving forward.